 - When I realized how little I actually liked American cable television, I thought I’d try to figure out how to write novels instead.

-- Since then, I have published seven crime novels set in the cities of contemporary Asia and the eighth is due out in September 2014.
-The English-language editions of my books have been distributed in most international markets and translated into three languages.
+- Since then, I have published eight crime novels set in the cities of contemporary Asia and the ninth is due out later this year.
+The English-language editions of my books have been distributed in most international markets and translated into three other languages.
 Hundreds of thousands of copies have been enjoyed by readers worldwide.
-Sadly, however, none of my books have ever been sold in North American other than in their ebook editions.
+But, sadly, none of my books have ever been sold in North American in their print edition, only as ebooks.

 - I am married to a graduate of Somerville College, Oxford, who for a long while was a popular columnist for the Bangkok Post and the editor of the Thai edition of Tatler Magazine.
 We have two sons and divide our time between homes in Thailand and the United States.